This article originally appeared on VICE US

 Some brands like Public School, Gucci, and Vetements are combining their men's and women's collections, to help cut down the workload.
 "Designers are human beings who need to have some spare time to get rest and gather strength.
 Instead, designers are put under enormous pressure and insane schedules," Vetements CEO Guram Gvaslia told Vogue about showing men's and women's separately.
 "The industrial machine sucks out their creativity, chews them up, and spits them out.
 Once a genius, the designer is left behind incapable of being creative."

-Other designers are balking at the system of fashion week by simply rejecting the official CFDA calendar and showing their presentations "everywhere from churches to clubs, and on everyone from agency-signed models to their own friends," writes W Magazine's Steph Eckardt.
+Other designers are balking at the system of fashion week by simply rejecting the official Council of Fashion Designers of America calendar and showing their presentations "everywhere from churches to clubs, and on everyone from agency-signed models to their own friends," writes W Magazine's Steph Eckardt.

 The need for change has some people questioning whether the runway show is on the way out entirely.
-But the reality is that as annoying as fashion week can be for designers, the annual event offer a priceless opportunity for them to present their vision, which is something they can't do when the collection is simply shipped off to stores or worn by a celebrity without context.
+But the reality is that as annoying as fashion week can be for designers, the presentations offer a priceless opportunity for them to present their vision to the right people, which is something they can't do when the collection is simply shipped off to stores or worn by a celebrity without context.